Lydiaamaka/DSA-project-Documentation./README.md

 8. Which corporate customer play the most number of order in 2009 -2012
 9. Which consumer customer was the most profitable one
-10. Which customer returned iterm and what segment do they belong to
+10. Which customer returned iterm and what segment do they belong to Below is the sql code uploaded to Google drive.

 https://drive.google.com/file/d/1ZLcFmdTlPJyeCOWSAbA17QBiW0qYTp9R/view?usp=drivesdk